ioBroker/ioBroker.js-controller/README.md

 #### Log levels
 **Feature status:** stable

 The js-controller and each adapter has defined its own log level.
 By default, `info` is used.
-The following log-levels can be used:
+The following log levels can be used:
 * silly (most logging)
 * debug
 * info